NFL Week 6 Preview: Cowboys travel to Philly to face the undefeated Eagles – KION546

 In Week 5, 22-year-old Cameron Dicker made his debut.
 After signing to the team just days prior, “Dicker the Kicker” cashed both extra point attempts and two field goals, including the winning 23-yarder.
 It was a performance impressive enough to earn him NFC Special Teams Player of the Week, but inexperience could show in his subsequent showing.

-Kickoff for the AFC East battle is Sunday night at 8:20 p.m.
+Kickoff for the NFC East battle is Sunday night at 8:20 p.m.
 ET.

 Buffalo Bills at Kansas City Chiefs